joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 [sciencegraph]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/sciencegraph.jpg "Scientific Paper Citations By Field"

 Our fields are siloed.
 It's a lot easier to read a paper in your field than it is in someone else's field.
-You have the background to understand your field - not theirs.

 This will only get worse as new fields branch out from others, and existing fields become more complicated.

 ## A (possible) solution